walkerjameschris/matr/README.md

 This R package provides a consistent NumPy inspired API for working with. matrices in R. It contains the most common matrix operations and implementations for many machine learning models designed to operate over R matrices.
+**Disclaimer:** These algorithms are primarily implemented for educational purposes and should not be used in production code.
+However, I think the simplistic nature of this  package makes it easy to distill the mechanics of these models while retaining the performance of C++.

 | Model | Status |
 | ----- | ------ |